 H - TITUS GOES TO DALMATIA

-“9 ¶ Be diligent to come to me soon, 10 for Demas left me, having loved this present world, and went to Thessalonica; Crescens to Galatia, and Titus to Dalmatia.
+2 Timothy 4 "9 Be diligent to come to me soon, 10 for Demas left me, having loved this present world, and went to Thessalonica; Crescens to Galatia, and Titus to Dalmatia.
 11 Only Luke is with me.
 Take Mark, and bring him with you, for he is useful to me for service.
 12 But I sent Tychicus to Ephesus.
 13 Bring the cloak that I left at Troas with Carpus when you come, and the books, especially the parchments."

 COMMENTS: This is a very vague reference to Titus for several reasons, beginning with the fact that Dalmatia is mentioned only in this passage in all of the New Testament, and Paul offers no explanation for why Titus went there, or whether he had been there before.
 Paul says this about Illyricum in Romans 15, "19 in the power of signs and wonders, in the power of God's Spirit; so that from Jerusalem, and around as far as to Illyricum, I have fully preached the Good News of Christ; 20 yes, making it my aim to preach the Good News, not where Christ was already named, that I might not build on another's foundation.
 21 But, as it is written, "They will see, to whom no news of him came.
 They who haven't heard will understand.""
 This passage in Romans is also the only mention in the Bible of Illyricum, which was an area somewhat north of Macedonia, on the eastern coast of the Adriatic Sea, and Dalmatia was within that territory.
 Demus was said to have left Paul for "this present world," and had gone to Thessalonica.
 The names of Crescens and Titus follow in the same sentence, but it is not at all apparent that they were leaving for the same reason as Demus.
 Any of the three cities mentioned could have been areas where Paul desired further ministry to take place.
 We do know that Paul's letter written to Titus gives further evidence that he was a faithful fellow worker for the gospel.

 --- Reflections in prayer ---